euroargodev/VirtualFleet/docs/usage.md

 Simulation data will be saved into the ``test.nc`` file in this example.

-Check out the notebooks under the [Examples](#/examples) folder to see how to look at the simulation results.

 ***
 This work is part of the following projects:
 <div>